djangopackages/djangopackages/docs/faq.rst

 In 2011, when we provided support, their API client involved 5 MB of external dependencies, which is just plain silly for a RESTful API system.
 We also had a large number of failures by third-party contributors trying to work with their toolchain.
 We thought about creating a urlib/urllib2 (later requests) powered custom API client, but the demand for Launchpad support is too low to justify the work.

-Since then, we've pulled all the Launchpad specific code out of Open Comparison.
+Since then, we've pulled all the Launchpad specific code out of Django Packages.

 If you want launchpad support, we welcome pull requests.